 By 2024, the students at St. Margaret Regional School will meet and demonstrate an increased achievement in mathematical skills and mathematical reasoning by:

-- Teachers in kindergarten through 5th grade will implement timed practice drills to being each mathematics class to practice mathematical concepts and skills for at least 80% of the days out of 180 school days (at least 144 school days out of 180 days).
+- Teachers in grades kindergarten through fifth will implement timed practice drills to begin each mathematics class to practice math concepts and skills for at least 40% of the days out of 180 school days (at least 72 school days out of 180 days).

-By 2024, the students at St. Margaret Regional School will meet and demonstrate an increased achievement in language arts by:
+By 2024, the students at Saint Margaret Regional School will meet and demonstrate an increased achievement in language arts by:

-- Implementing a writing program across the curriculum that will require 5th-8th grade students to accomplish a set number of writing samples in Religion, Science, Social Studies, and Mathematics for the school year.
+- Implementing a writing program across the curriculum that will require 5th through 8th grade students to accomplish a set number of writing samples in Religion, Science, Social Studies, and Mathematics for the school year.

-- Increasing the capitalization and punctuation of the IOWA test culminating in a 1% increase overall for 3rd through 7th grade each school year.
+- Increasing the number of students labeled as “at benchmark” on STAR Reading Test culminating in a 1% increase overall for grades 3 through 7 each school year.

-By 2024, St. Margaret Regional School will demonstrate that they have increased their organizational capacity to ensure the quality of communication while streamlining the communication channels effectively using these channels to disseminate information and policies to the families, stakeholders and external community by:
+By 2024, the students at Saint Margaret Regional School will demonstrate that they have increased their organizational capacity to ensure the quality of communication while streamlining the communication channels effectively using these channels to disseminate information and policies to the families, stakeholders, and external community by:

 - Maintaining or increasing the number of visits to the school’s website each quarter by utilizing the website for all areas of communication.

-- Increasing public relation presence and branding of the school in relation to social media on Facebook, YouTube, and Twitter by 25% each school year.
+- Increasing the public relations presence and branding of the school in relation to social media on Facebook by 25% each school year.

-- Decreasing by 1% the number of families who perceive that there is a lack of communication from St. Margaret Regional School.
+- Decreasing by 1% the number of families who perceive that there is a lack of communication from Saint Margaret Regional School.